Realiserad/adcs-deployment/README.md

 After building, the result is put in the ``release`` folder:

 - ``system-documentation.zip`` contains the system documentation for ADCS in HTML, PDF and DOCX format.
+- ``naming-document.pdf`` contains the Naming and Profile Document.

 Build
 =====